 - Christina Ewig (land and water)

 - Alex Huneeus and Scott Straus (state and non-state violence)

 - Lori Diprete Brown (health)

 - Lalita Du Perron (Center for South Asia)

 - Jo Ellen Fair (African Studies Program)

 - Erica Simmons (LACIS)

-Alex Huneeus and Steve Stern were nominated as co-chairs of the Steering Committee
+Alex Huneeus and Steve Stern serve as co-chairs of the Steering Committee